-Are you looking for a rustic and cozy theme this holiday season?
-Here are the 10 best warm and cozy Christmas decorating ideas.
+Planning a rustic and cozy theme this holiday season?
+Here are the 15 best warm and cozy Christmas decorating ideas to get you started.

 As the weather turns cooler, the days shorter, and we begin to inch toward a new year the instinct to make our homes as cozy as possible kicks in.
 Since so many of us already decorate for the holidays, a warm and cozy Christmas theme always feels like a natural choice!
-I’ve rounded up my 10 best warm and cozy Christmas decorating ideas for you below.
-You can visit my warm & cozy home tour here for more ideas!
+I’ve rounded up my 15 best warm and cozy Christmas decorating ideas for you below.
+If you’re short on time and are looking for my easiest Christmas decorating ideas, you can also check out this post!

 The 10 Best Warm & Cozy Christmas Decorating Ideas